vPeteWalker/midway/diyfoundation/diyfoundation.rst

 .. note::

-  Foundation can be accessed via any browser at \http://*<Foundation VM IP>*:8000/gui/index.html
+  Foundation can be accessed via any browser at `http://<Foundation-VM-IP>:8000/gui/index.html`

 On the **Start** page, fill out the following fields, replacing the octet(s) that correspond to your HPOC network: